3ch01c/3ch01c.github.io/docs/how-to-install-docker.md

 sudo pip3 install docker-compose
 ```

-## Enable experiemntal features
+## Enable experimental features

-Add the `experimental: true` key to the configuration in `/etc/docker/daemon.json`.
+Add the `"experimental": true` key to the server configuration in `/etc/docker/daemon.json`.
+If this file doesn't already exist, you can use the following to create it:

 ```sh
 sudo tee /etc/docker/daemon.json <<EOF